Paperchain/docs/protocol-paper/README.md

 * Seller receives funds.
 * Buyer assumes ownership of NFT as an IOU.
 * Buyer and Secondary Buyer reach agreement on re-sale of NFT.
-* Secondary Buyer funds are transferred to Buyer, along with the NFT.
+* Secondary Buyer funds are transferred to Buyer, in exchange for transfer of the NFT to the Secondary Buyer.
 * In due time, remittance payment is made by the Service Provider.
 * Funds are redirected to the Secondary Buyer.
 * NFT is burned and the Liquidity Transaction is completed.